Neetithapa/DAA-codes-in-C/README.md

 # Design and Analysis of Algorithms(DAA)
-This repository contains a few of my c programming codes from the DAA course.
+This is a repository a few codes of Design And Analysis of Algorithms in C programming language.